-These quick-to-make loaded Pulled Pork Potato Skins and full of succulent pork carnitas smothered in bbq sauce, sour cream and flavor.
+These quick-to-make loaded Pulled Pork Potato Skins are full of succulent pork carnitas (or Instant Pot Carnitas) smothered in bbq sauce, sour cream and flavor.
 Perfect game day appetizer for your hungry crew.

 Let’s Smash and Load Baby!

 Superbowl is around the corner so it’s time to man-up on game time appetizer recipes.
-In addition to our Sticky Asian Oven Baked Chicken Wings and French Baguette Stuffed with Hot Onion Dip, we’ll be serving these Loaded Pulled Pork Potato Skins featuring our killer Carnitas recipe!
+In addition to our Sticky Asian Oven Baked Chicken Wings and Air Fryer Chicken Wings, we’ll be serving these Loaded Pulled Pork Potato Skins featuring our killer Carnitas recipe!

 We love any and all potato recipes.
 Baked?
 Love it.
 Mashed?
 Favorite.
 Grilled?
 Yes, please.
 With that said, none of them quite compare to these Loaded Pulled Pork Potato Skins.
 They’re easy to make, soft and loaded with all the good stuff in life.

 If you’re watching your caloric intake, and looking for healthy potato skins, you can swap the taters for sweet potatoes and the sour cream for greek yogurt, but that’s not how we roll on game day.
 We go where our heart takes us.
 Like Leonardo DiCaprio in the Titanic.
 His heart will go on Celine Dion- style, but our hearts needs the good stuff.

 Pulled Pork Potato Skins